curl/everything-curl/http/post/json.md

 Send JSON from a file and concatenate a string to the end:

     curl --json @json.txt --json ", "end": "true"}' https://example.com/

+## Crafting JSON to send

+The quotes used in JSON data sometimes makes it a bit difficult and cumbersome to write and use in shells and scripts.

+Using a separate tool for this purpose might make things easier for you, and one tool in particular that might help you accomplish this is [jo](https://github.com/jpmens/jo).

+Send a basic JSON object to a server with jo and `--json`

+    jo -p name=jo n=17 parser=false | curl --json @- https://example.com/

+## Receiving JSON

+curl itself does not know or understand the contents it sends or receives, including when the server returns JSON in its response.

+Using a separate tool for the purpose of parsing or pretty-printing JSON responses might make things easier for you, and one tool in particular that might help you accomplish this is [jq](https://stedolan.github.io/jq/).

+Send a basic JSON object to a server, and print-print the JSON response:

+    curl --json '{"tool": "curl"}' https://example.com/ | jq

+Send the JSON with `jo`, print the response with `jq`:

+    jo -p name=jo n=17 | curl --json @- https://example.com/ | jq

+jq is a powerful and very capable tool for extracting, filtering and managing JSON content that goes way beyond just pretty-printing.